TosbackCgusBridge-Bot/CGUs-versions/Noaa/Privacy Policy.md

 *   Budgets, grants and Corporate Services
 *   Educational resources

-Enter Search Terms Michael now a major hurricane expected to make landfall Wednesday Life-threatening storm surge, hurricane-force winds, heavy rain expected for northeastern Gulf Coast AROUND NOAA // September was 3rd wettest, 4th warmest on record for U.S. During National Seafood Month, the world is your oyster.
+Enter Search Terms Michael moves inland through southwestern Georgia Life-threatening storm surge, catastrophic winds, heavy rainfall continue AROUND NOAA // September was 3rd wettest, 4th warmest on record for U.S. During National Seafood Month, the world is your oyster.
 Or shrimp?
 Skate?
 Halibut? \[EXT\] New PORTS in Corpus Christi and Toledo bring safety, economic benefit \[EXT\]

 *   About our agency
 *   News and features